How to Map GTINs to NDCs for DSCSA Compliance: A Production-Ready Pipeline Architecture

 2. Regulatory Cross-Reference: Periodically batch-validate mapped GTINs against the FDA SPL database or licensed third-party NDC registries to detect discontinued products, labeler code reassignments, or package configuration changes.

-These logs should be immutable and retained for a minimum of six years, aligning with DSCSA recordkeeping mandates and state-level serialization requirements.
+Audit trails must capture every transformation step: source NDC, normalized intermediate value, generated GTIN-14, calculated check digit, validation status, pipeline node identifier, and execution timestamp.
+These logs should be immutable and retained for a minimum of six years, aligning with DSCSA recordkeeping mandates.

 Conclusion